plbrault/weasleyjs/docs/jsdoc.md

 <a name="Weasley+snapshot"></a>

 ### weasley.snapshot()
-Take a snapshot of the current dependency tree, so you can revert back to it later.
+Take a snapshot of the current dependency tree, so that you can revert back to it later.

 **Kind**: instance method of <code>[Weasley](#Weasley)</code>
 <a name="Weasley+revert"></a>